 On November 5, 2018, two chilling vehicle collisions in San Francisco’s North Beach neighborhood that ended in fatalities remind all vehicle operators – but especially motorcyclists – to take utmost caution when on the road.
 While motorcycle accidents are not necessarily more common than other vehicular accidents, they do result in more fatalities and serious injuries.
 If you regularly ride your motorcycle around San Francisco, take the following precautions in order to keep yourself and those around you safe.
-If you have been injured in a motorcycle accident, contact the personal injury attorneys at Willoughby Brod so that we can help you fight for the compensation you deserve.
+If you have been injured in a motorcycle accident, contact the personal injury attorneys at Brod Law Firm so that we can help you fight for the compensation you deserve.

 - Watch where you are going.